 - Requests must be submitted at least two (2) weeks prior to the projected date of use.
 Contact Amanda Pippitt, Access Services Librarian, with the information about the items you wish to place on reserve.

 - If available through one of Staley Library's electronic subscription resources, or if a copyright compliant, free copy of the resource is available on the web, a persistent URL or link to the document should be posted rather than a scanned copy of the document.
 If you need assistance determining whether an electronic copy is available, please contact Amanda Pippitt.

 - If materials are not available electronically, mail documents to be scanned to Amanda Pippitt.
 Scans will include the title and copyright pages of book sources and article citation information for any journal sources.
 Any copy originals will be returned to you through campus mail.

-- Upon notification that the reserve items are available, please check links in your Moodle course to make sure that they are readable.
+- Upon notification that the reserve items are available, please add files/links to your Moodle course and check links to make sure that they are readable.

 What are the loan periods and fines governing reserve materials?

 Students must present and ID card to borrow any reserve item and must abide strictly by the loan periods requested by the faculty for their reserves.
 These checkout periods are indicated by colored labels on the reserve items.
 Fines are automatically calculated and recorded by the library's computerized database, as shown below.

 |2-hour or 4-hour Library Use Only||2||1 - none if item in demand||$1 per hour to a maximum of $10 per instance|

 |1, 3, or 7 Days||2||none||$10 per day to a maximum of $20 per instance|

 As reserves are short-term loans, patrons will not receive overdue notices for these items.
 Students are responsible for returning reserve items on-time in order not to accumulate fines and other penalties.